Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ![exclude](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/exclude.png)

 ## ,goal [goal]
 Setting the goal ends the game when the given goal score is reached.
-For example, if a player were to use `,goal 5`, the first player to five points would win the game (`,end` is called automatically).
+For example, if a player were to use `,goal 50`, the first player to 50 points would win the game (`,end` is called automatically).

 To disable a goal, use `,goal`.